 The examinations will be by open book testing and the Department will make available to each examinee at the test site a copy of Title 124 and other documents which cover the subject matter tested in the exam.
 All materials provided to the examinee by the Department for use during the examination will remain the property of the Department and must be returned upon completion of the exam.
 Any materials brought by examinees to the examination site for use in completing the examination may be subject to inspection by examination proctors and subject to confiscation or exclusion from the examination area for the duration of the exam without advance notice to examinees.

 Use of equipment capable of copying or reproducing the examination by the examinee during the examination is prohibited and may result in expulsion from the examination, rejection of the application and forfeiture of all fees submitted.
 In addition, use of telephonic or radio equipment by the examinee during the examination is prohibited and may result in expulsion from the examination, rejection of the application and forfeiture of all fees submitted.

 The Department may provide for special arrangements for administering the examinations, which to the extent possible, will accommodate special circumstances of an applicant without compromising the examination purposes or integrity.
 Such special circumstances may include, but not be limited to, reading difficulties, physical skills limitations, or absence from the state during regular examination dates.
-Accommodations may include special proctors or readers, oral examination, dictation of answers or use of non-resident proctors.
+Accommodations may include special proctors or readers, oral examination, dictation of answers, use of online exams, or use of non-resident proctors.

 Applicants will be notified in writing regarding the examination results.
 Results will be either pass or fail.
 Applicants who pass an examination in any category will be issued a certificate in that category.
 A passing grade of 80% percent shall be required for certification in any category.